Acrylic Painting & Mixed Media

 Classes are generally scheduled in four week sessions (one class a week for four weeks).
 You may begin at any session.
 Repeat the class as many times as you like... you will always be doing something new!

-Acrylic Painting classes on Fridays, from 11 AM - 2 PM
+Acrylic Painting classes online for current and former students on Fridays, from 1 PM - 4 PM

 Class Fee: $75 for each 4-week class card

 Drop-in fee: $25 per class (bring your own materials or some materials can be provided at a small cost) — Contact Karen in advance to let her know you're coming!